ARTbio/GalaxyKickStart/docs/use_case_3-3.md

 As a last note, the workflow for Use Case 3-3 may take a long time.
 Be patient.

-## History for Use Case 3-2 / Lassa virus, segment L
+## History for Use Case 3-3 / Lassa virus, segment L
 1. Stay in the history `Input data for Use Case 3-3`
 - pick the workflow `Metavisitor: Workflow for Use Case 3-3` in the workflows menu.
 It is possible that the workflow manager complains about settings for the Trinity tool that is used in this workflow.
 This is a minor issue if happens: just edit the workflow, click on the tool `Trinity` and specify the number of processors accordingly to your computing infrastructure.
 Save the workflow and select the `run` option.
 - Before Step 1, you have to specify some parameters at run time.
-For Ebola virus, the field `target_virus` has to be filled with `Ebola` and the field `reference_virus` has to be filled with `NC_002549.1` (as a guide for reconstruction of the Ebola virus genome).
+For Ebola virus, the field `target_virus` has to be filled with `Lassa` and the field `reference_virus` has to be filled with `NC_002549.1` (as a guide for reconstruction of the Ebola virus genome).
+- For Step 1, select `Ebola virus` (this should be already selected).
+- For Step 2, select the `nucleotide vir1 blast database` (this should also be already selected)
+- As usual, check the box `Send results to a new history`, edit the name of the new history to `Use Case 3-3 Ebola virus`, and `Execute` the workflow !
+Note, that for complex workflows with dataset collections in input, the actual warning that the workflow is started make take time to show up; you can even have a "504 Gateway Time-out" warning.
+This is not a serious issue: just go in your `User` -> `Saved history` menu, you will see your `Use Case 3-3 Ebola virus` history running and you will be able to access it.

+As a last note, the workflow for Use Case 3-3 may take a long time.
+Be patient.

+## History for Use Case 3-3 / Lassa virus, segment S
+1. Stay in the history `Input data for Use Case 3-3`
+- pick the workflow `Metavisitor: Workflow for Use Case 3-3` in the workflows menu.
+It is possible that the workflow manager complains about settings for the Trinity tool that is used in this workflow.
+This is a minor issue if happens: just edit the workflow, click on the tool `Trinity` and specify the number of processors accordingly to your computing infrastructure.
+Save the workflow and select the `run` option.
+- Before Step 1, you have to specify some parameters at run time.
+For Ebola virus, the field `target_virus` has to be filled with `Lassa` and the field `reference_virus` has to be filled with `NC_004296.1` (as a guide for reconstruction of the Ebola virus genome).
 - For Step 1, select `Ebola virus` (this should be already selected).
 - For Step 2, select the `nucleotide vir1 blast database` (this should also be already selected)
 - As usual, check the box `Send results to a new history`, edit the name of the new history to `Use Case 3-3 Ebola virus`, and `Execute` the workflow !
 Note, that for complex workflows with dataset collections in input, the actual warning that the workflow is started make take time to show up; you can even have a "504 Gateway Time-out" warning.
 This is not a serious issue: just go in your `User` -> `Saved history` menu, you will see your `Use Case 3-3 Ebola virus` history running and you will be able to access it.

 As a last note, the workflow for Use Case 3-3 may take a long time.
 Be patient.